mnm-matin/ai_alignment_graph/README.md

 - [alignment-research-dataset](https://github.com/moirage/alignment-research-dataset)

+- can also download the data set [directly](https://the-eye.eu/public/AI/Alignment/moirage_alignment-research-dataset/)

 - can also open the content folder with obisidian to view the graph

 - for a local build run the following